Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 We can also reuse a solution we discovered during our previous walkthrough of the _Devel_ machine.
 There, we found a simple script that allows us to save the output of `systeminfo` to a file and perform the vulnerability checks locally on our Kali machine.
 As we've already covered how this works [here](https://hackopotamus.github.io/portfolio/writeups/2026-07-25-htb-devel/), we won't spend too much time going over the setup again.
 Instead, we'll simply run it and sample some of the results.

 We copy the output from our earlier `systeminfo` command into `systeminfo.txt`, update the script as required, and then run it locally.
-The results give us a plethora of potential exploits, so we've filtered the output below to focus only on the two candidates we selected earlier.
+The results give us a plethora of potential exploits, so the ouput below has been filtered to focus only on the two candidates we selected earlier.
 ```Shell
 ┌──(kali㉿kali)-[~/…/Hack The Box/Machines/Optimum/wesng]
 └─$ python3 wes.py systeminfo.txt --impact "Elevation of Privilege"